HiPERCAM/hipercam/docs/reduction.rst

 in some cases.
 Reference targets don't have to be ones that you will use for photometry, although they usually are of course.

+The most difficult case by far is when clouds come and completely wipe out your targets, only for them to re-appear after a few seconds or perhaps a few minutes.
+In this case, careful use of the `fit_height_min_ref` and `fit_height_min_nrf` parameters in the reduce file might get you through.
+The idea is that if the target gets too faint, you don't want to trust any position from it, so it does not update the position at all.
+Provided the telescope is not moving too much, you should have a chance of placing the apertures when the target re-appears.
+If conditions are good, the aperture location can work without problem for many thousands of images in a row.

 Defocussed images
 -----------------